brbavar/auth-frontend/README.md

 This is the frontend of my auth application, [Authogonal](https://authogonal.netlify.app/).
+Authogonal's code is organized in accordance with the MVC architecture.
+This entire repository is a React application serving as an implementation of the View layer.
+As for the Model and Controller layers, their implementations are on the backend, which you can find in my repo [`auth-backend`](https://github.com/brbavar/auth-backend).